aman-2482/aman-travel-blog/src/content/blog/climate-tech-innovations-2026.md

 - Align operations, finance, and facilities early.
 - Scale in phases to protect reliability.

+## Small team action plan

+Start with one measurable site, define a 90-day target, and document results.
+A single clear win often unlocks budget for broader rollout.
+Share results internally to build confidence and operational support.

 ## Procurement questions to ask vendors

 - What data sources are required and who owns them?
 - How is ROI measured and reported?
 - What level of maintenance and training is included?
 - What happens if the pilot does not meet targets?

+## Due diligence checklist

+- Confirm data ownership and exit terms.
+- Validate claims with a small proof of value.
+- Review cybersecurity and access controls.
+- Ensure the solution has clear operational ownership.
+- Document KPIs before the pilot begins.

 ## FAQ